AkademieOlympia/BMSocialShare/README.md

     </array>

-1. Overwrite `handleOpenURL` in your AppDelegate for SSO to work:
+1. Overwrite `handleOpenURL` in your AppDelegate for SSO to work.
+More info can be found on https://developers.facebook.com/docs/mobile/ios/build/#implementsso

     - (BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url {
         return [[BMSocialShare sharedInstance] handleOpenURL:url];